Home » Blog Posts » How To Make White LED Lights Look Warmer?

 • 1 (or full) CTO

-Each of these numbers represents a different transparency level, where 1/8 is the most transparent (92%) and 1 being least transparent (47%).
+Each of these numbers represents a different transparency level, where 1/8 is the most transparent (92%) and 1 being the least transparent (47%).

 Meanwhile, 1/8 filter gel will only make the LED light slightly warmer than the original.
 In my example, I got from 6000K to about 5000K, which was still pretty cool.